vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_general_settings.md

 **Create VCH Wizard**

-Select **tcp** or **udp** for the transport protocol, enter the IP address or FQDN of the syslog endpoint, and optionally enter the port on which with syslog endpoint is exposed if it is not the default of 514.
+1. Select **tcp** or **udp** for the transport protocol.
+2. Enter the IP address or FQDN of the syslog endpoint.
+3. Optionally enter the port on which with syslog endpoint is exposed if it is not the default of 514.

 **vic-machine Option**

 `--syslog-address`, no short name

-Specify the address and port of the syslog endpoint in the `--syslog-address` option.
+Specify the address and port of the syslog endpoint.
 You must also specify whether the transport protocol is UDP or TCP.
 If you do not specify a port, the default port is 514.

-<pre>--syslog-address udp://<i>syslog_host_address</i>[:<i>port</i>]</pre>
+<pre>--syslog-address udp://<i>syslog_host_address</i>:<i>port</i></pre>
-<pre>--syslog-address tcp://<i>syslog_host_address</i>[:<i>port</i>]</pre>
+<pre>--syslog-address tcp://<i>syslog_host_address</i>:<i>port</i></pre>

 ## Example `vic-machine` Commands <a id="examples"></a>

+The following examples show `vic-machine create` commands that use the options described in this topic.
+For simplicity, the examples all use the `--no-tlsverify` option to automatically generate server certificates but disable client authentication.
+The examples use an existing port group named `vch1-bridge` for the bridge network and designate `datastore1` as the image store, and deploy the VCH to `cluster1` in datacenter `dc1`.

 ### Set a Container Name Convention <a id="convention"></a>

-This example deploys a VCH with the following configuration:

-- Provides the vCenter Single Sign-On user name and password for a vSphere administrator account in the `--target` option.
-The user name is wrapped in quotes, because it contains the `@` character.
-- Deploys a VCH named `vch1` to the cluster `cluster1` in datacenter `dc1`.
-- Uses an existing port group named `vch1-bridge` for the bridge network.
-- Designates `datastore1` as the image store.
-- Specifies `--container-name-convention` so that the vCenter Server  display names of all container VMs that run in this VCH include the prefix `vch1-container` followed by the container name.
+This example `vic-machine create` command deploys a VCH that specifies `--container-name-convention` so that the vCenter Server  display names of all container VMs include the prefix `vch1-container` followed by the container name.

 <pre>vic-machine-<i>operating_system</i> create
 --target 'Administrator@vsphere.local':<i>password</i>@<i>vcenter_server_address</i>/dc1